-Peer learning occurs when students learn collaboratively.
+Peer-to-peer learning occurs when students engage in collaborative learning.

 - Learn with each other.

 - One learn from the other.

 - Each get something educationally beneficial out of the collaboration.

 - Be equals either in terms of ability level or status as ‘students’.